gsylvie/git-reverse.sh/README.md

 **4. My repo has a few orphan commits (aka root commits), and they are gone after the reversal.
 Where are they?**

+   They're gone.
+They become tip commits after the reversal.
+And tip commits without tags or branches pointing at them are not long for this world.
+   If you happen to know years in advance that you plan to eventually reverse your repo, you can employ the [Always Start With An Empty Commit](https://bit-booster.com/doing-git-wrong/2017/01/02/git-init-empty/) remedy.
+Or, alternatively, just before invoking the script, throw some tag or branch labels at all your root commits.
+The script carefully preserves all tags and branches, so this is a good way to save these orphans.
+The one exception is your oldest orphan.
+The script automatically makes that the new "master" branch.

+**5. My repo uses "develop" as its default branch, but the reversed repo seems to be using "master" instead.
+This makes me very upset.
+Is there anything I can do about this?**

+   After the reversal completes, try `git push origin master:refs/heads/develop`.

+   Sorry, there's no good way for my script to auto-detect the default branch.

-**5. Those commit graphs above are so pretty!
+**6. Those commit graphs above are so pretty!
 Where can I get those for my git repositories?**

    They come from [Bit-Booster for Bitbucket Server](https://marketplace.atlassian.com/plugins/com.bit-booster.bb/server/overview), my paid add-on for Bitbucket Server (the on-premises version of Bitbucket that can't handle mercurial repos and is written in Java instead of Python).